 - If you do not have an assigned adviser in Degree Works, please see the Department Secretary: Carol Bradley, Chase Hall 322, (716) 878-4239, email@example.com.

 - All students should visit their adviser at least once per semester.
 To receive advice on registration for classes, students should first review the academic road map to learn when you should take your courses.
 You can use this, along with Degree Works to review the course sequence and plan your schedule for each semester.
 NOTE: Courses that are prerequisites are noted in yellow on the academic roadmap.
 These courses should be taken early in your academic career since these courses must be taken prior to some other required courses in the business curriculum.
 Courses that have a prerequisite are noted with an * in Degree Works.

 - You should declare your major before your Junior year.
 To declare the Business Administration (BSA) major, you must have completed CWP 101 and 102 with a C or better, have successfully completed MAT 311 or ECO 305 or equivalent, and have a cumulative GPA of 2.5 or higher.
 You may declare your major by completing the Change Major/Minor/Concentration form, having it signed by the Department Chair(s), and submitting the form to the Registrar’s Office in Moot Hall.
-A sample form can be seen here.
+View sample form.